andrejonasson/dynamic-coattention-network-plus/README.md

 <img src="encoder.png">

 For the implementation see `dcn_plus.py`.
 An effort has been made to document each component.
 Each component of the encoder (coattention layer, affinity softmax masking, sentinel vectors and encoder units) and certain parts of the application specific decoder are modular and can easily be used with other networks.
-If you want to speed up the training process, you can put together a network with DCN+ encoder and a naive decoder by importing the DCN+ encoder into `baseline_model.py`.

 ### Baseline model
 Simple baseline model (BiLSTM + DCN-like Coattention + Naive decoder).
 The baseline model achieves ~0.46 F1 (limited to paragraphs below 300 words and questions below 25 words) on the development set after testing a few hyperparameters.